monishwar-reddy/Campus-Buddy/README.md

 4. **Interact** - Like posts and add comments
 5. **AI Magic** - Posts are automatically moderated, tagged, and summarized

-## 🎃 Halloween Theme
+## Christmas Theme

-- Spooky dark background with purple gradients
-- Glowing red accents (#ff6b6b)
-- Creepster font for headings
-- Floating animations
+- Christmas background.
-- Ghost effects on flagged content
-- Pulsing warnings
+- And more

 ## 🛠️ Features Checklist